Technology Provides Scientific Evidence of the Afterlife

 - The researchers and forensic expert will review the data to determine whether there is any plausible logical explanation for the replies other than the suggestion that the child was able to bring about the recordings.

 - The data will be recorded in an e-magazine report with links to the recordings, analyses, and conclusions.

 - IPATI will submit articles to peer-reviewed journals describing the results of the research.

 - General Coordinator and transcommunicator ~ Responsibilities: Create the agenda; update devices; perform the recordings with the mother and family of the deceased one via Zoom; hire translators, typists for the e-magazine; select volunteers listeners; hire a person to program the text into e-mag format; maintain correspondence with the mothers or parents for witnessing the replies.
-Work together the foresinc experts to supply all warranties they may need to assure the transparency of each session.
+Work with the forensic experts to supply everything they may need to ensure the transparency of each session.
 Supply the investigators with a variety of resource and accept their visit and participation during the recordings.
 Participants’ authorization for the dissemination of the results will be requested to support other parents in a similar condition.

 - Engineer for graphics on quality of voices, who will manage the 30 volunteer listeners and summarize the results in graphics

 - Forensic experts

 ESTIMATED COSTS FOR THE ONE-YEAR DURATION OF THE RESEARCH